paulternate/cf-venafi-automation/docs/99-tlspc-application-automation/README.md

    - **Change sets** - This feature is beyond scope for today.
 1. In the upper-right portion of the screen you will see 4 buttons.
    Locate the "Update" button and click it.
 1. On the "Update stack" page, click "Next".
-1. On the "Update stack" page, click "Next".
 1. On the "Specify stack details" page:
    - Change **"AppDescription"** to